deepakbackuply/softaculous_api/cpanel/guide/install.md

-## Install Script via Softaculous API guide
+## Install Script using Softaculous API guide

 This document explains how to install a script using Softaculous API.